chapel-lang/chapel/doc/rst/technotes/operatorMethods.rst

 ``myR.method()`` supposing ``myR`` has type ``R``) definition point as well as any type definition points for parent classes.
 However, operator invocations (such as ``a + b``) don't have a method receiver in the same way.
-Instead, the compiler uses te types of all the operator's arguments to find operator methods defined along with the type.
+Instead, the compiler uses the types of all the operator's arguments to find operator methods defined along with the type.

 As with tertiary methods, ``import`` and ``use`` statements can be used to